 The State Hermitage, St.Petersburg

-The State Hermitage resides within the green painted half of Palace Square.
-If there’s a dramatic Roman Quadriga right in front of you, turn around, head for the big steel gates and you will have just stepped into Russia’s most majestic museum.
+The State Hermitage can be found within the green painted half of Palace Square.
 Inside, lavishly decorated halls display exquisite works of art.
 Grand archways and red carpet staircases complement the ornamental floors and ceiling high windows.
 For interior architecture alone, no where comes close to the sparkling chandeliers, luxurious rooms and rich displays of eminence that is contained within the State Hermitage Museum.
+Entry is 350 rubles.

 .